niketan124/QuickTalk-2.0/README.md

 It will open a page on localhost:3000 on your default browser and now you are ready to go!.

 And our backend will start on localhost:5000.

+# Or visit the deployed app

+Click here(https://quicktalk2-0.netlify.app/login) to view quickTalk2.0